 Located in historic Taipa Village (Mercadores Street No.5), Portugália is designed as a traditional Portuguese house.
 Three floors are open for dining and are accented with classic Portuguese tiles brought directly from Portugal.
 These tiles are strongly associated with the company’s history.
 Patrons will also find historic images from the beerhouse’s early days, a custom-built wine cellar and a private room adorned with cork décor elements plus two outdoor terraces.
 All diners will enjoy a true taste of Portugal and the values and concept that have always reflected the brand – a relaxed, family ambience together with modern decor plus excellent service.
-The Master Chef Ricardo Alves, came all the way from Portugal for the challenge to represent Portugália in Macau.

 The Portuguese Beerhouse